Lifted Model Checking for Relational MDPs: PCTL Relational Bellman Operator

-The state value functions $V_1, V_2, ...$ are computed by iteratively applying the relational Bellman operator\footnote{This paper uses a special case of the general relational Bellman operator that has no reward component and the discount factor is 1.
-Hence our work addresses a special case of relational model-based reinforcement learning.
-More details will be given in Section \ref{sec:discussion}.} in equation \ref{eq:pCTL REBEL update}.
+The pCTL-REBEL operator is listed in Equation~\ref{eq:pCTL REBEL update}.
+By iteratively applying pCTL-REBEL, we compute the state probability functions $V^p_1, V^p_2$, etc. Notice that pCTL-REBEL is a special case of the original REBEL that sets the discount factor to 1, has no reward structure, and connects a single reward 1 to the target condition \footnote{Our work addresses a special case of relational model-based reinforcement learning.
+More details will be given in Section~\ref{sec:discussion}.}.
+As a result, all $V^p$ values are interpreted as probabilities in [0,1].
+This alternative interpretation allows to capture the probability that a formula is satisfied, which is essential for adapting the original REBEL framework into a model checking setting.